A Death in the Family: Later version

-Critical reception and awards

-Agee won the Pulitzer Prize for Fiction in 1958 for the novel.
-The novel was included on Time's List of the 100 Best Novels released between 1923 and 2005.
+After Agee's manuscripts, drafts and handwritten notes were donated by the author's family to the University of Tennessee, Lofaro reconstructed a version that he considered more authentic.
+His alternative version, titled A Death in the Family: A Restoration of the Author's Text, was published in 2007 as part of the 10-volume set The Collected Works of James Agee, issued by University of Tennessee Press.

 Adaptations

-The novel was adapted into All the Way Home by Tad Mosel.
-The play won a 1961 Pulitzer Prize.
+The novel has been adapted for stage and screen numerous times.
+The most successful effort was in 1960 by Tad Mosel.
+His play All the Way Home, directed by Arthur Penn, ran on Broadway for nearly a year; it won the 1961 Pulitzer Prize for Drama and the New York Drama Critics' Circle Award.

 A film entitled All The Way Home (1963), adapted by Philip H. Reisman, Jr. from the Agee novel and the Mosel play, was filmed in the same Knoxville neighborhood where Agee grew up.

-A TV-movie presentation of All the Way Home, starring Joanne Woodward and Richard Kiley, aired on NBC in 1971 as a presentation of the Hallmark Hall of Fame.

-A live version of the play aired on television in 1981 starring Sally Field and William Hurt.
-It was broadcast live on NBC from the Bing Theatre on the campus of the University of Southern California.
+A TV movie version of All the Way Home, starring Joanne Woodward and Richard Kiley, aired in 1971 as a Hallmark Hall of Fame presentation.
+Mosel's play was broadcast live on NBC in 1981 from the Bing Theatre on the University of Southern California campus.
+The cast included Sally Field and William Hurt.

-A TV movie adaptation filmed in Tennessee and starring Annabeth Gish, aired on PBS in 2002.
+A TV movie adaptation of A Death in the Family, filmed in Tennessee and starring Annabeth Gish and John Slattery, aired on PBS in March 2002.

-Samuel Barber wrote Knoxville: Summer of 1915 (1947, revised 1950) on commission from the American soprano Eleanor Steber, who had asked for a work for soprano with orchestra.
+In 1947, Samuel Barber wrote a musical piece, "Knoxville: Summer of 1915".
+It was inspired by Agee's prose-poem by that name, which previously appeared in Partisan Review and would become the prologue to A Death in the Family.
+"Knoxville: Summer of 1915" was first performed by American soprano Eleanor Steber in April 1948.

-William Mayer wrote an opera based on the novel; it premiered in 1983.
+William Mayer wrote an opera based on the novel, which premiered in 1983.

-A stage musical debuted in 2022 titled Knoxville, written Frank Galati with music by Stephen Flaherty and lyrics by Lynn Ahrens.
-A "universal coming-of-age story about family, faith and love—and the boy who will grow up to write it.
+A musical stage production titled Knoxville was written by Frank Galati, with music by Stephen Flaherty and lyrics by Lynn Ahrens.
+The musical, based on Agee's novel and Mosel's All the Way Home, was advertised as "a universal coming-of-age story about family, faith and love—and the boy who will grow up to write it.
 With a sweeping musical score blending folk, bluegrass and ballads."
-Knoxville was in rehearsals for its world premiere at the Asolo Repertory Theatre in 2020 but was forced to stop because of the pandemic.
-The show had its world premiere in 2022.
+In 2020, Knoxville was in rehearsals for its world premiere at the Asolo Repertory Theatre when it was forced to cancel due to the COVID-19 pandemic.
+The show eventually premiered in April 2022.